Our region is recovering from Helene. Please check with individual businesses before booking travel.

 Holmes Educational State Forest, NC Picnic Shelter

-In addition to many picnic tables scattered under the towering trees, a picnic shelter with a massive stone fireplace is great for groups up to 60 people including family reunions and weddings.
-It’s free to use, but reservations are required (call 828-692-0100).
+In addition to many picnic tables scattered under the towering trees, a picnic shelter with a massive stone fireplace is great for groups up to 60 people.
+It’s free to use, and if you'd like reserve just for your group call 828-692-0100.
 A few tables are accessible via a paved trail.
 No alcoholic beverages please!

 Hours